ComScore

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 Toddlers are notoriously high maintenance, which is why screen time is particularly appealing when you need to, say, cook or clean (or take some deep breaths and a few sips of wine).
 Still, finding age-appropriate programming isn’t always easy and the last thing anyone wants is an overstimulated toddler.
-For this reason, we rounded up the very best shows for toddlers that are mellow, educational and well-suited to viewers between the ages of one and three.
-(Just keep in mind that the AAP recommends avoiding screen time for children under 18 months old, so wait until then before trying one of the following wholesome picks.)
+Trust me, I should know—I’ve raised two toddlers of my own!)
+For this reason, I rounded up the very best shows for toddlers that are mellow, educational and well-suited to viewers between the ages of one and three.
+Just keep in mind that the American Academy of Pediatrics recommends avoiding screen time for children under 18 months old, so wait until then before trying one of the following wholesome picks and also be sure to keep screen time to under an hour for two and three-year-olds.

 1. Puffin Rock